arangodb/docs/3.7/aql/functions-arangosearch.md

   it is `true`
 - **transpositions** (bool, _optional_): compute Damerau-Levenshtein distance if set to `true`, otherwise Levenshtein distance will be computed (default)
+- **maxTerms** (number, _optional_): consider only a specified number the most relevant terms.
+One can pass 0 to consider all matched terms.
+  The default value is 64.

 ```js
 FOR doc IN viewName